LIFETIME DEAL — LIMITED TIME

 Market Trends and Why They Matter for Rights Management

-TikTok’s #BookTok community influenced about 59 million U.S. print book sales in 2024, highlighting how social media can boost discoverability.
+• Social discovery: TikTok’s #BookTok influenced about 59 million U.S. print book sales in 2024, which tells you discovery can translate into bargaining leverage.

 How to Use Market Data to Boost Your Rights Revenue